-10.1 Metadata retrieval APIs
+9.1 Metadata retrieval APIs

 Within the PVPlayerInterface, metadata is handled as key-value pairs.
-The APIs provide a way to obtain the list of available key strings through GetMetadataKeys() and a way to obtain the values associated with a list of keys through GetMetadataValues().
+The API provides a way to obtain the list of available key strings and the values associated with the keys through GetMetadataValues().
 Since there are usually several metadata values, the APIs use list structures for the keys and values.
 Also, the lists of values can be arbitrarily long, so the APIs allow segments of any size to be retrieved with each call so that it is not required to hold the entire list at once.

-10.1.1 Metadata Related Events
+9.1.1 Metadata Related Events

-In certain non-local playback scenarios metadata is not readily available with the engine.
+In certain non-local playback metadata is not readily available with the engine.
 Hence it could not be retrieved at the beginning of playback.
+Or, in a playlist scenario, the engine does not have the metadata readily available for all the clips in the queue.
 In such scenarios metadata shall be fetched on the basis of informational events sent by engine.